PhD in Statistics Application Process

 - *Plus 1 point or more on any of these topics to equal a minimum of 80 points.

 ***NOTE: Due to cancellations of TOEFL, MSU will be temporarily accepting the the TOEFL iBT Special Home Edition from applicants affected by these closures.
+We will also accept IELTS and Duolingo.

 Advanced Mathematics Profile: Advanced Mathematics Profile Click for link.
 Fill in the table with every advanced mathematics and statistics course you have completed (with grade) or expect to complete before beginning graduate study at Michigan State University.
 This information will be used to assess your math and statistics-related preparation.
 Please list all that apply.
 Upload your math profile document under the "Personal Statement" section of the MSU online application.